hyperledger-archives/avalon/PREREQUISITES.md

 Development Kit (SDK).
 They are normally set by sourcing the Intel SGX SDK activation script (e.g. `source /opt/intel/sgxsdk/environment`)

-- `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH` also contain the the path to [OpenSSL](#openssl) package config files and libraries, respectively, if you build your own OpenSSL.
+- If you build your own OpenSSL (not the usual case), `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH` also contain the the path to [OpenSSL](#openssl) package config files and libraries, respectively.
   You need to do this when pre-built OpenSSL version 1.1.1d or later packages are not available for your system

 - `SGX_MODE`
-This variable is used to switch between the Intel SGX simulator and hardware mode.
-Set `SGX_MODE` to either `HW` (Intel SGX available) or `SIM` (use Intel SGX simulator)
+Optional variable used to switch between the Intel SGX simulator and hardware mode.
+Set `SGX_MODE` to `HW` (Intel SGX available) or `SIM` (use Intel SGX simulator).
+If not set, the default is `SIM` .

 - `SGX_SSL`
-Used to locate an Intel SGX-compatible version of OpenSSL.
+Optional variable to locate an Intel SGX-compatible version of OpenSSL.
-Usualy set to `/opt/intel/sgxssl`
+Default directory is `/opt/intel/sgxssl`

 - `TCF_ENCLAVE_CODE_SIGN_PEM`
 Use only with `SGX_MODE=HW`.
 This needs to be set to a valid enclave signing key.
 You can generate one yourself using OpenSSL, then export the path to it:
   ```
-  openssl genrsa -3 -out private_rsa_key.pem 3072
+  openssl genrsa -3 -out $TCF_HOME/enclave.pem 3072
-  export TCF_ENCLAVE_CODE_SIGN_PEM=$PWD/private_rsa_key.pem
+  export TCF_ENCLAVE_CODE_SIGN_PEM=$TCF_HOME/enclave.pem
   ```

 - `TCF_HOME`